-The museum has a maritime section as well as an arts section – fitting, given that Mandal has been called “the small town with great artists”.
-You’ll find works here by Adolph Tidemand, Amaldus Nielsen, and Gustav Vigeland among others.
+The museum has a maritime section and an arts section – fitting, given that Mandal has been called “the small town with great artists.”
+You’ll find works here by Adolph Tidemand, Amaldus Nielsen, and Gustav Vigeland, among others.

 At the Vigeland House, children’s art workshops are offered.

 From 1894, the Sjølingstad Woolen Mill has produced yarn and fabric.

 In 1986, it became a working museum.
 To this day, materials are crafted in the mill, using historic machinery such as a water turbine from 1913.

 On a guided tour through the factory, you can explore the mill’s history, see wool production from start to finish, and kids can take part in a wool workshop.

 Lista Museum in Vanse